ccdcoe/CDMCS/common/day_intro.md

   * Make students go through painful troubleshooting on purpose!
   * You don't store this knowledge from listening to lectures or copy-pasting commands
 * Coffee breaks
-  * Grab a coffee/tea when you need it
+  * Get a coffee/tea/break when you need it
 * Lunch
 * Smoking
 * Social